 7. Mr. Boston Official Bartender’s and Party Guide

 In college and throughout most of our young adult lives, my wife and I never know how to make a properly mixed drink.
 I still quiver at the thought of the awful stuff we threw together.
 The Mr. Boston Official Bartenders Guide is a great source for classic cocktails.
 A properly made cocktail is an amazing thing to behold.
 I never really tried cocktails after college and I grew out of the “partying” scene.
 However, as a more mature adult, I have discovered the world of cocktails from the Mr. Boston book.
 I still vividly remember my first time having a properly made old fashion.
 And holy crap is it amazing.
-Be amazed with recipes like old fashions, whiskey sours, or amaretto sours.
+Be amazed by recipes like old fashions, whiskey sours, or amaretto sours.
 There are enough recipes in this book to keep any home bartender the hit of any party.
 This gift is great for anyone from young adults in college to your grandfather who’s looking for the perfect nightcap.

 Wine is an easy to track down gift.
 Home chefs should always have a bottle of red and white wine around just for general cooking.
 Red wine is a great addition to red sauces.
 Think spaghetti, chili, sloppy joes, etc. I know chili and sloppy joes seem crazy for red wine, but it really does add a layer of flavor you can’t get anywhere else.
 I usually brown my meat, add the red wine and let it simmer and let the meat cook in the wine until the wine is almost cooked down.
 I then keep on cooking as usual.
 White wine is always great to have around the house.
 We use it a lot in sauces and risotto.
 We recommend gifting a bottle of pinot noir or chardonnay.
 And if your foodies don’t want to cook with it, then they can just drink it.
 Wine is never a disappointing gift.

 9. Olive Oil